Dental Implants vs Dentures Philadelphia, PA

 Dentures

 Dentures typically have acrylic resin and a metal base that will rest on your gums.
-The teeth portion is attached to the base and is typically made of plastic or porcelain but can differ depending on quality, color, and size.
-When you compare dental implants vs. dentures, there are many cons to choosing a denture, including:
+The teeth portion is attached to the base and is typically made of plastic or porcelain but can differ based on quality, color, and size.

-• They are bulky and noticeable
+• Are bulky and noticeable

 • May take up a lot of space in your mouth

-• Requires time-consuming daily maintenance
+• Require time-consuming daily maintenance

-• There is only a 30-40% normal chewing function
+• Only restore 30-40% normal chewing function

 • You must rebase them as your jawbone diminishes and the fit changes

-• Requires periodic maintenance
+• Require periodic maintenance

 dental implants versus dentures infographic

-Comparing the Treatment Time
+Comparing Implant and Denture Treatment Time

 Comparing the Costs